School leadership

 3.2.
 Middle leaders

 According to the 2016 Internal Regulations for General Secondary Education Schools No.443/8, certain duties assigned to teachers are more administrative in nature than direct teaching responsibilities.
 These include tasks such as supervising student entrance and exit, recording attendance, organizing and managing homework, tests, and exam results, assisting in administrative activities related to guidance and the overall course of study, collaborating with the activities supervisor for school-related events, attending meetings of school councils and committees, monitoring and correcting exams, carrying out tasks assigned by the administration, coordinating with administrative personnel for student removal from the classroom, and ensuring punctuality and attendance.
 These administrative responsibilities complement the core teaching duties and contribute to the smooth functioning and organizational aspects of the educational institution (art.45).
-The 2015 Internal Regulations Project for Primary Education Schools states that each subject has its own council, the "Subject Council" (art.111), comprising teachers of that subject, addressing teaching methods, curriculum, and making recommendations to the school principal
+The 2015 Internal Regulations Project for Primary Education Schools states that each subject has its own council, the "Subject Council" (art.111), comprising teachers of that subject, addressing teaching methods, curriculum, and making recommendations to the school principal.

 In 2020, the Ministry of Education requested all its directorates in various provinces to assign specialized supervisors to teach four weekly sessions in their respective subjects in public schools.
 This was intended to be an integral part of their duties, supplementing their other leadership roles and they are compensated for this additional responsibility.
 This measure is taken in recognition of the importance of sustainable professional development for teachers and supervisors.